BabakHemmatian/AI-creativity/README.md

 # An Experimental Testbed for Evaluating Co-Creativity in Human-Human and Human-AI Teams

-*Developed by Yijun Lin, Babak Hemmatian, Haotian Wang, and Naman Raina, & Arjun Kulkarni.*
+*Developed by Yijun Lin, Shravan Ramamoorthy, Babak Hemmatian, Haotian Wang, and Naman Raina*

 ---